Morabotti/GHM/README.md

 6. Now you have you server running.
 Go to `http://localhost:8080` and you find yourself in GHM dashboard.
 Here you can configurate your HUD and create/manage your player/team profiles.
 HUD opens in `http://localhost:8080/overlay`
 7. If you want to get HUD on top of your game, goto /app and run `npm run start` in new cmd.
 (Note that you need to run CSGO on fullscreen windowed with 1920x1080 resolution.)
 If you want to remove CSGO's built in hud, type in console: `exec observator_ghm.cfg`.
 This removes all useless hud components.

+* If you want to dev without opening CSGO, set ENV flag `USE_STATIC_DATA` to `"TRUE"`.
+Make sure that you have `static-state.json` file in `./server/dev/`.
+You can change state manually by editing this file.

 #### Automatic Setup:

 1. Same as manual